jbhamard/authorizer/README.md

 }
 ```

-The processor publishes authorization results in the `movements-authorizations` tropic :
+The processor publishes authorization results in the `movements-authorizations` topic :

 ```json
 {